F1-Buddy/f1buddy-python/README.md

 # f1buddy-python

 A python version of the discordjs-f1-bot!
-Rewritten in python to use fastf1 since ergast goes down too often
+Rewritten in python to use fastf1

 Invite it to your server!